-Objective Rule 1 1 Farmgate Milk Price Cash Costs Costs taken into account in calculating the Aggregate Farmgate Milk Price should: Reflect the Variable Manufacturing Costs and Fixed Manufacturing Costs that Fonterra could reasonably be expected to incur if it manufactured the Reference Commodity Products included in the Farmgate Milk Price Production Plan; and Reflect the other cash costs, including Milk Collection Costs, Overhead Costs, and Supply Chain Costs, that would reasonably be incurred by Fonterra if it only manufactured Reference Commodity Products to the Farmgate Milk Price Production Plan for sale on GDT and for delivery to a New Zealand wharf.
+Objective Rule 11 Farmgate Milk Price Cash Costs Costs taken into account in calculating the Aggregate Farmgate Milk Price should: Reflect the Variable Manufacturing Costs and Fixed Manufacturing Costs that Fonterra could reasonably be expected to incur if it manufactured the Reference Commodity Products included in the Farmgate Milk Price Production Plan; and Reflect the other cash costs, including Milk Collection Costs, Overhead Costs, and Supply Chain Costs, that would reasonably be incurred by Fonterra if it only manufactured Reference Commodity Products to the Farmgate Milk Price Production Plan for sale on GDT and for delivery to a New Zealand wharf.
 The Milk Price Group will maintain financial models at a level of specificity that enables the review and audit of the calculation of each cost taken into account in calculating the Aggregate Farmgate Milk Price for a Year.
 These models will: Reflect the Variable Manufacturing Costs of manufacturing Reference Commodity Products (comprising those costs which vary materially with changes in the amount of Milk collected, production volumes or Product Mix, where such changes are within the limits which Fonterra might normally expect to experience in the course of a four year period) given the allocation of Standard Plants to Regions and other Assets to Sites.
 Reflect the indirect costs and overhead costs (excluding capital costs) that Fonterra could reasonably be expected to incur at each Site if the Site only manufactured the Reference Commodity Products.
 The Milk Price Group will also maintain appropriate models for the calculation of the provisions for overhead costs (including corporate costs) and supply chain costs to be deducted in calculating the Farmgate Milk Price.
-1 2 Variable Manufacturing Costs The Farmgate Milk Price Commodity Business may recover the Variable Manufacturing Costs that it could reasonably be expected to incur if it manufactured the Reference Commodity Products to the Farmgate Milk Price Production Plan.
+12 Variable Manufacturing Costs The Farmgate Milk Price Commodity Business may recover the Variable Manufacturing Costs that it could reasonably be expected to incur if it manufactured the Reference Commodity Products to the Farmgate Milk Price Production Plan.
 In calculating the Aggregate Farmgate Milk Price a reasonable provision for Variable Manufacturing Costs shall be deducted, calculated for each category of cost by reference to the Resource Usage Rate and the Unit Resource Cost.
-Resource Usage Rates for each Standard Plant and for each Reference Commodity Product will be updated in each Review Year.
-The updated
+Initial Resource Usage Rates for each Standard Plant: